ForomePlatform/anfisa/doc/dev/rest/s_prop_stat.rst

 The data structure is used in return values of requests :doc:`ds_stat`, :doc:`dtree_stat`, :doc:`statunits` and :doc:`statfunc`.
 It represents status report for a :term:`filtering property` applied to selected set of variants.
 In case of :term:`workspace` selection also applies to :term:`transcript variants<transcript variant>`.

-See discussion on :doc:`../concepts/status_report` for understanding general principle and details.
+See discussion in :doc:`../concepts/status_report` for understanding general principle and details.

+See discussion in :doc:`../concepts/prop_ux` for understanding UX settings for filtering properties.

 In context of requests :doc:`ds_stat`, :doc:`dtree_stat` status report can be incomplete.
 In this case the property **incomplete** is set and details of status (**min**/**max**/**count** for numeric properties and **variants** for enum ones) do not present in structure.